sweattep/modern_quotes/README.md

 >suggest topics to editors, share their knowledge, create content, contribute money, and support the mission of the publication

+>Everyone told me I was going to be mellow by now.
+I've got a house, I grow my own vegetables, and I'm still angry.

 >alliance between rival gangs was forming to overthrow

 >You'll probably save a fortune in recruiting and hiring costs because your staff will stick around and work hard when they feel valued.
 Revolving doors are expensive.